Tang Chun-i

-Tang Chun-I or Tang Junyi (唐君毅, 17 January 1909 – 2 February 1978) was a Chinese philosopher, who was one of the leading exponents of New Confucianism.
-He was influenced by Plato and Hegel, as well as by earlier Confucian thought.
+Tang Chun-I or Tang Junyi (唐君毅, 17 January 1909 – 2 February 1978) was a Chinese philosopher who was one of the leading exponents of New Confucianism.
+Born in Sichuan, he moved to Hong Kong in 1949 due to the establishment of the People's Republic of China and co-founded New Asia College with the dual objective of modernizing China while upholding its traditional values.